Contents

 In an eggshell...

-- This includes consultations, fertility tests, screening, monitoring and blood tests, medications, egg retrieval and storage.
+- This includes consultations, fertility tests, screening, monitoring and blood tests, egg retrieval with variable costs such as medication and storage.

 - Affordable egg-freezing options in the UK include going via the NHS, Amilis, using insurance, and going for egg-sharing programmes